Lucky Real escape from Dortmund with last-four spot

 Dortmund were lurking on the break and almost levelled the tie when Armenian Mkhitaryan rounded Casillas but only managed to hit the post in the 65th minute.

-The Germans then poured forward, determined to score a third that would force extra time, but could not find the back of the net, exiting the competition with their heads held high and to a standing ovation from their fans in the 65,000 crowd.
+The Germans then poured forward, determined to score a third that would force extra time but could not find the back of the net, leaving the competition with their heads held high and to a standing ovation by their fans in the 65,000 crowd.

 (Reporting by Karolos Grohmann, Additional reporting by Iain Rogers in Madrid; Editing by Rex Gowar)